Midcourse Space Experiment: History

-On 24 April 1996, the BMDO launched the MSX satellite on a Delta II booster from Vandenberg AFB, California.
-MSX was placed in a sun-synchronous orbit at 898 km and an inclination of 99.16 degrees.
+On 24 April 1996, the US Air Force launched the MSX satellite on a Delta II launch vehicle from Vandenberg AFB, California.
+MSX was placed in a Sun-synchronous orbit at 898 km and an inclination of 99.16 degrees.
 MSX's mission was to gather data in three spectral bands (long wavelength infrared, visible, and ultraviolet).

 From 13 May 1998, MSX became a contributing sensor to the Space Surveillance Network.

 Launch debris incident

 Lottie Williams was exercising in a park in Tulsa on January 22, 1997, when she was hit in the shoulder by a 6 in piece of blackened metallic material.
-U.S., Space Command confirmed that a used Delta II rocket from the April 1996 launch of the Midcourse Space Experiment had crashed into the atmosphere 30 minutes earlier.
+U.S. Space Command confirmed that a used Delta II rocket from the April 1996 launch of the Midcourse Space Experiment had re-entered into the atmosphere 30 minutes earlier.
 The object tapped her on the shoulder and fell off harmlessly onto the ground.
 Williams collected the item and NASA tests later showed that the fragment was consistent with the materials of the rocket, and Nicholas Johnson, the agency's chief scientist for orbital debris, believes that she was indeed hit by a piece of the rocket.